-Solvent-borne paints are made up by mixing paint in certain solvents such as lacquer, urethane or enamel.
-The solvent base comprises a large part of the paint mixture due to which the overall paint mixture has a large amount of VOCs (Volatile Organic Compounds).
-These compounds are very harmful to the environment, therefore, these paints are losing popularity day by day.
+Solvent-borne paints are made up of mixing paint in certain solvents such as lacquer, urethane or enamel.
+The solvent base comprises a large part of the paint mixture, due to which the overall paint mixture has many VOCs (Volatile Organic Compounds).
+These compounds are very harmful to the environment.
+Therefore, these paints are losing popularity daily.
 Environmental concerns have made people use less of these paints.

 Waterborne paints are the ones that use no solvents that would be harmful to the environment.
 Water is the only solvent these paints use.
-You can apply waterborne enamels on primers or bare metal or present coatings.
+You can apply waterborne enamels on primers, bare metal, or present coatings.
 Waterborne paints have become popular nowadays because of environmental concerns.
-These paints don’t cause any kind of harm to the environment and also don’t contain any VOCs like the former.
-Modern technologies have let us develop waterborne paints which match the quality of already existing paints without causing any harm therefore many paint shops prefer this paint type.
+These paints don’t cause any harm to the environment and also don’t contain any VOCs like the former.
+Modern technologies have let us develop waterborne paints which match the quality of already existing paints without causing any harm; therefore, many paint shops prefer this paint type.

-After taking a look at the two broad paint types, one may ask how the painting process is carried out.
+After looking at the two broad paint types, one may ask how the painting process is carried out.
 The following section answers this question as well!

 What are the stages of painting a car?